 Deal Making in Uncertain Times - A Deep Dive into Asia Pac

-The value of announced M&A deals involving Asia Pacific companies, excluding Japan, started slow and reached US$189.6 billion during the first quarter of 2020, down 2.5% in value from a year ago, making it the lowest first quarter period since 2014.
+- The value of announced M&A deals involving Asia Pacific companies, excluding Japan, stood at US$679.6 billion during the first nine months of 2020, up 5.8% from a year ago

 Topic: Asia Deal Making

 Elaine Tan is a Senior Analyst, Deals Intelligence within Refinitiv’s Investing and Advisory Division in Asia Pacific.

 Through regular research reports and analysis she provides insights into capital markets, M&A and deal trends in Asia Pacific, including Japan and China.
 Elaine’s research has been featured in various financial publications including Financial Times, South China Morning Post, and Nikkei.

 She works in close collaboration with the regional PR team, and has been quoted in a number of prominent media publications across the region, such as Financial Times, EJ Insight, 21st Century Business Herald, Caijing, and The Economic Times.

 Elaine joined Thomson Reuters in 2010 and spearheaded many important initiatives for Deals Intelligence in the region, building a presence in China/Hong Kong, Singapore, India, Japan, and Australia.